 National presence.
 Local knowledge.
 Exclusively hospitality.

-Founded in 1993, The Plasencia Group is a national hospitality sales, investment consulting and advisory firm with offices across the country.
+Founded in 1993, The Plasencia Group is a national hospitality sales, investment consulting and advisory firm serving clients across the country.

 PASSION.
 ACCESS.
 CERTAINTY.